Card of the Day - 2024-10-14

 Liebig [trade : meat extract : O/S - ] "Vues De Serbia" / "Views of Serbia" (1904) F.0800 : S.795

-There are six cards, which are :
+There are six cards in this set, which are :

 • Belgrade.
 La Place de L`Universitie [Belgrade University]